-UK's Harry and Meghan in South Africa on first tour since baby's birth
+UK's Harry and Meghan start South African tour in Nyanga township

 He ends the solo section of his tour in Malawi, where he will meet President Peter Mutharika, before rejoining Meghan and Archie in South Africa for another township visit, this time near Johannesburg.

-Editing by Kevin Liffey, Gareth Jones and Mike Collett-White
+Editing by Kevin Liffey, Mike Collett-White and Ed Osmond